AyaBaghdadi/install_using_carthage/README.md

 carthage update --use-xcframeworks
 ```

+' like this Image '

 ![xcworkspace](ReadMeImages/readme9.png)

-In Project file you can find this
+In Project file you can find

+' like this Image '

 ![xcworkspace](ReadMeImages/readme10.png)

 Note : we will follow instruction of [@Carthage Documentaion](https://github.com/Carthage/Carthage) in details .

+' like this Image '

 ![xcworkspace](ReadMeImages/readme1.png)